Akshay-Bharadwaj/projects/AWS-CICD-pipeline/steps.md

 - Create deployment group
 - Attach ec2full access policy to the role
 - Create deployment (give GitHub repo and commit id)
+- Run the deployment.
+It will fail because, it didn't find the necessary files.
+So, create them in the root directory or repo
+- Add build stage, provide deployment group and also CodeDeploy as action provider
+-